 Survey of the visual impact and acceptability of wind farms

 In 2018, Andrew Lothian carried out a survey in Australia to ascertain the acceptability of the visual impact of wind farms.
-Wind farms in South Australia, Victoria and New South Wales were photographed and an Internet survey used.
+Existing wind farms in South Australia, Victoria and New South Wales were photographed and an Internet survey used.
 There were 49 scenes with wind farms and 49 without them, a total of 98 scenes.
 The survey included ten scenes from the 2003 survey to cover potential coastal sites.
 The survey was posted online in March, 2018 and remained available for 31 days by which time 850 people had participated.
 Invitations to participate were forwarded to local government councils in three states and to clubs across Australia.
 The data set used for analysis comprised 779 respondents.
 They were asked to rate the scenic quality of the scene on a 1 (low) – 10 (high) scale and, for those scenes containing wind farms, to indicate their acceptability on a 5-point scale from Very Acceptable to Very Unacceptable.

 Wind farm factors which affected ratings were: